Chapter 5: Behavioral Economics & Smoke Testing

 "I would definitely use an app that does X."

 Reality: People are polite.
 They want to be helpful.
 They have no skin in the game.
 This tells you almost nothing.
+The person saying this would say the same thing about dozens of other hypothetical products -- it costs them nothing to be supportive.

 Revealed Preference